 Looking carefully at these domains provides a broad understanding of how an individual thinks and learns about the world.
 Once the evaluation is completed, it is easier to identify and hone in on the particular areas of challenge and create a systematic plan to help.

 Components of a Comprehensive Evaluation

 An evaluation consists of seven components.
 The specifics of each component are tailored to suit the unique needs of each individual and family.
 A pediatric neuropsychologist conducts all components of a comprehensive evaluation to put together a clear picture of the child’s functioning.
 This allows for a better understanding of the child’s areas of difficulty and how to address them.
 The information below offers a guideline of how evaluations will be structured, but is subject to variation as appropriate:

 - Initial Intake – This consists of an interview with parent(s) to assess the presenting concerns and gather background information.

 - Record Review – A review of all relevant documents is conducted.
 This can include work samples, report cards, previous testing results, medical reports, or other data that may help to provide context and understanding of the presenting concerns.

 - School Observation – When clinically indicated, observations are conducted prior to the pediatric neuropsychologist’s initial meeting with the child.
 This may be in person or virtual, and might take place during the area of study that is of concern (i.e., reading, math, etc.) or a challenging time period during the school day.
 Consultations with educators and clinicians who work with the child may also be conducted at this time.

 - Testing Sessions – Each child meets with the pediatric neuropsychologist to complete a series of activities and performance-based tests that are carefully selected to assess key areas of functioning and provide a better understanding of how the child thinks and learns about the world.
 The neuropsychologist utilizes behavioral observations and standardized data to tailor each session to meet the child’s needs.
-Testing is typically completed over the course of three sessions and includes appropriate breaks to ensure children show their best work.
+Testing is typically completed over the course of several sessions and includes appropriate breaks to ensure children show their best work.